garrandall/popular-music-data/tracks/you-can-t-run-from-love-eddie-rabbitt.md

 You can't run from love there's just no place
 In this world you can hide
-You can't run from love ooooo
+You can't run from love oo
 You can't run from love there's just no place
 In this world cause I've tried

-You can't run from love ooooooo
+You can't run from love oo
 You can't run from love (fade out)